yatima1460/yatima1460.github.io/CV.md

 ## Job Experience

-### People Can Fly (ex Epic Games Poland)

-Senior Build Engineer - October 2023 to Present
+### 2023 October - Present

+Working as contractor in **People Can Fly** (**ex Epic Games Poland**) as a Senior Build Engineer.
-* Maintaining the current pipelines with Jenkins + Groovy
-* Using Epic Games' BuildGraph to accelerate Unreal compilation
+Maintained the current pipelines with Jenkins + Groovy and started using Epic Games' BuildGraph solution to accelerate Unreal compilation.

-### Crytek

-Build Engineer - 2023
+### 2023 June - August

-Worked very briefly as a Build Engineer in Crytek for the automated processes to build Crysis 4, Hunt and CryEngine and distribute them to customers and QA.
+Worked very briefly in **Crytek**, as a Build Engineer to maintain the automated processes to build Crysis 4, Hunt and CryEngine and distribute them to customers and QA.

-Python was the main scripting language.
+Python was the main scripting language of the build system.

-### Opera

-Build Engineer - 2021 to 2023
+### 2021 - 2023

-I worked in the GameMaker team inside YoYoGames, subsidiary of Opera.
+I worked as the Build Engineer of **GameMaker** engine, part of **YoYoGames**, subsidiary of **Opera** as a contractor.

+- 2021-2022: R&D about developing a new build system to compile the game engine on the cloud with GitHub Actions and AWS
+- 2022-2023: maintenance on the build system

 As part of my responsibilities, I designed with Python, C# and Powershell the automated process for compiling and packaging the game engine runtimes and IDE across a wide range of platforms, including Android, HTML5, iOS, Linux, Mac, WebAssembly, Windows, and tvOS.

-Additionally, I utilized software development kits (SDKs) for consoles such as PS4 and PS5, Switch, Xbox One, and Xbox Series XS, to ensure the seamless functioning of the game engine and IDE on these platforms.
+Additionally, I utilized SDKs for consoles such as
+PS4 and PS5, Switch, Xbox One, and Xbox Series XS, to ensure the seamless functioning of the game engine and IDE on these platforms.